r57zone/DSAdvance/README.md

 • **Permanently changing keyboard and gamepad icons**<br>
-If this bothers you, then change the aiming mode to "mouse-joystick", in the program, or use aiming by left trigger.
+You can change the aiming mode to "mouse-joystick", in the program, or use aiming by left trigger.